 The company currently has declared tax loss carry forwards which may be lost if a new owner gains control of over 50% of the votes in the company or new owners each gain control of at least 5% of the votes and collectively control more than 50% of the votes in the company.
-Losing these tax loss carry forwards would result in a financial loss for Moberg Pharma, which may have a negative impact on the company's business activities and financial position.
+The loss of these tax loss carry forwards would result in a financial loss for Moberg Pharma, which could have a negative impact on the company's business activities and financial position.
+In light of interest limitation rules, a remaining net interest expense has been saved following the divestment of the OTC business with certain limitations that can be utilized for six years after the net interest expense arose.
+The right to utilize the remaining net interest expense ceases in the event of a change in ownership.